-- Stock monitoring of striped marlin - Analysis of CPUE for striped marlin from the recreational fishery
+- Stock monitoring of striped marlin

 If you would like further details regarding any of these studies, please contact Leyla Knittweis (Leyla.Knittweis@mpi.govt.nz).

 1.2.3 Statistical data collection systems in use

 In order to fish commercially in New Zealand, an individual or entity is required to hold a fishing permit.
 Fishing permit holders may only sell their catch to licensed receivers of fish (wharf sales of 10kg or less are permitted but must be documented).
 Both fishing permit holders (fishers) and fish receivers are required to provide returns to the Ministry for Primary Industries.
 New Zealand has four data collection systems in place to collect catch and effort data: